-Our health is multifaceted.
-To achieve optimal health and wellness, we must not only obtain one form of health, but also consider the other 8 dimensions of wellness.
+Our desire to be healthy people is multifaceted.
+To achieve optimal wellness, we must not only obtain one form of health but also consider the other eight dimensions of wellness, including emotional wellness.

-As you might imagine, our happiness and mental health are linked closely to our emotional wellness.
-While emotional wellness garners far less attention than some other dimensions, like physical wellness, it is essential for our health.
+As you might imagine, our happiness and mental health are linked closely to being emotionally well.
+While it garners far less attention than some other dimensions, like physical wellness, it is essential for our health.

 Today, we explore the meaning of emotional wellness and its role in our well-being.

-People with good emotional wellness are not always happy.
-They still feel negative emotions, but they can recognize these emotions and reconcile them.
-Emotionally-stabled people can still function daily despite having negative feelings.
+People with good emotional wellness are not always feeling content and happy.
+They still feel unpleasant emotions, like stress and frustration, but they can recognize these emotions and reconcile them.
+Emotionally-stabled people can still function daily despite having negative sentiments.

 Emotional wellness is a crucial component of our overall health.
-In essence, emotional wellness is part of what determines our overall well-being.
-A paper from the BMJ discussed how important emotional well-being is for our health and how it is tied to other facets of well-being, like physical well-being¹.
+A paper from the BMJ discussed how important emotional well-being is for our health and how it is tied to other facets of overall wellness¹.
 The article states that “research shows that emotional distress creates susceptibility to physical illness.”
-Additionally, they found that emotional health facilitates recovery and protects us from premature mortality.
+Additionally, they found that emotional wellness facilitates recovery and protects us from premature mortality.

-Cultivating emotional health is crucial for finding happiness and success.
-We will all face hardships and challenges, much of what determines our outcomes is how we respond to these difficult times.
-Those with excellent emotional wellness can deal with many of life’s challenges, including stressors, relationships, responsibilities, upsetting events, exciting events, and unanticipated situations.
+Cultivating emotional wellness is essential for finding happiness and success.
+We will all face hardships and challenges.
+Those that are emotionally healthy have the ability to deal with these challenges, including stress, relationships, responsibilities, upsetting events, and unanticipated situations.

 Life is not always easy, but that is not what emotional health is about.
-Emotional wellness does not mean you are perfect and free from negative thoughts.
-Instead, it means you can handle all of life’s uncertainties and obstacles with confidence and resilience to rebound when things don’t go as planned quickly.
+Emotional wellness does not mean you are perfect - free from negative thoughts and problems with friends and family.
+Instead, it means you have the ability to cope with all of life’s uncertainties.

-The key to emotional wellness is choosing how to respond to what happens to you.
-It is understanding your bad feelings and days but choosing to live your life in a way that is best for you.
+The key to emotional wellness is choosing how to respond and overcome mistakes.
+It is understanding your feelings and choosing to live your life in a way that is best for you.

 There are many ways to enhance your emotional wellness and move toward a healthier life overall.
-Emotional well-being is just as important as physical health, and it is something you should incorporate into your everyday life.
+Emotional well-being is just as important as the other 7 dimensions of wellness, and it is something you should incorporate into your everyday life.